Yale-BIM/f21-assignments/assignment-1/README.md

         image[:,:] = (255,255,255) # (B, G, R)
         ```

-    5. Draw a filled red circle where the moving object projects onto the image.
+    e.
+Draw a filled red circle where the moving object projects onto the image.
 Make
     the radius of the circle 10 pixels.

         ```python